 All medication for children must have the child's name clearly written on the original container and kept in a closed box, which is out of reach of all children.

-Emergency medication, such as inhalers and EpiPens, will be within easy reach of staff on a high shelf in the nursery internal storage cupboard in case of an immediate need, but will remain out of children's reach.
-Any antibiotics requiring refrigeration must be kept in a fridge inaccessible to children.
-This must be in a designated place with the child's name clearly written in the original container.
+This is kept on top of the chest of drawers in the far right toilet where the children cannot access it along with emergency medication such as Inhalers and epi pens.
+Any antibiotics requiring refrigeration must be kept in the fridge inaccessible to children - we ensure this by keeping it in a labelled plastic sealed container.
+The medication must have the child's name clearly written in the original container.